-Walkers held 44 percent of the salted snacks market by 1995.
+Walkers held 46 percent of the branded crisps market by 1995.
 Launched in Scotland in 1994, Walkers had displaced Golden Wonder as the local market leader by 1996.

 Walkers acquired the Wotsits brand from the struggling Golden Wonder for £150 million in 2002, following disappointing sales of its own similar Cheetos product.
 Golden Wonder entered into administration in 2006, a victim of the popularity of Walkers.

-The Walkers site in Leicester produces more than eleven million bags of crisps a day as of 2011.
+The Walkers site in Leicester produced more than eleven million bags of crisps a day in 2011.